TinoOnline/go-notes/go.md

 ## 6. conditional statements

-- you can declare a varible in the if statement which's scope is limited to the variable and its children
+- you can declare a variable in the if statement which's scope is limited to the variable and its children

 ## 7. Maps in go